The World Socialist Web Site invites workers and other readers to contribute to this regular feature.

 Over 1,800 Electrical Trades Union (ETU) members at more than 20 Essential Energy depots in regional New South Wales are maintaining rolling one-hour stoppages and work bans begun after rejecting the company’s proposed enterprise agreement.

 The workers want 8 percent annual pay rises over three years.
-Their last pay increase of only 2.5 percent was in July 2023 when the consumer price index time was 6.6 percent.
+Their last pay increase of only 2.5 percent was in July 2023 when the consumer price index was up 6.6 percent.
 Essential Energy is a state-owned power utility that builds and operates electricity services to over 1,500 regional, rural and remote communities.

 Western Australian natural gas pipeline controllers start industrial action